craigfrancis/framework/framework/0.1/doc/setup/units.md

 			'list' => array('default' => array()),
 		);

-Anything which does not have a 'default' value will be required, and a 'type' can be specified, which will convert the variable to that type (url, int, or str).
+Anything which does not have a 'default' value is required.

-As object properties in PHP cannot use objects themselves, a type of 'url' will take a default url string, and convert it to a url object.
+If a 'type' is specified, it will convert any non NULL values to that type (url/int/str).

 ---